How Much Income Do You Need for a Mortgage in Canada? (2025 Guide)

 Moral of the story: even a small monthly debt can block a big mortgage.

 Carrying a car loan?
-Here’s how it affects how much mortgage you can qualify for — even if your income stays the same.
+Here’s how it can shrink the size of the mortgage you qualify for — even if your income doesn’t change.

 Lenders don’t just care about your income — they care about what’s already coming out of it.
 If you’re paying $500/month toward a car loan and $250 in credit cards, that’s $750 already spoken for.
 It directly reduces how much mortgage you can qualify for.